 The teacher, Martin Ström

 Martin is the founder and director of Yeshe Norbu Mind Training Centre.
-He is a licensed CBT Psychologist and has attended practiced mindfulness meditation for almost 20 years.
-He is also a graduate of the two-year program Foundations of Buddhist Thought.
-Among other things, Martin has taught mindfulness in the corporate world as a accredited teacher of Corporate Based Mindfulness Training.
-He is also the author of three books on corporate mindfulness (Fokus på jobbet in Swedish, and I’m Sorry You Were Saying in English).
+He is a licensed CBT Psychologist, a certified CBMT (Corporate Based Mindfulness Training) trainer and has practiced mindfulness meditation for almost 20 years.
+He is also a graduate of the two-year program Foundations of Buddhist Thought, and has extensive knowledge of Buddhist Psychology and Philosophy.
+He is also the author of two books on corporate mindfulness (Fokus på jobbet in Swedish, and I’m Sorry You Were Saying in English).

 The Foundations of Mindfulness course in more detail

 The first five modules relate to the cultivation of mindfulness.
 In Buddhism this is often referred to as shamatha or calm abiding practice.
 Here there are three qualities that we cultivate – relaxation, focus and clarity.
 We will be using the breath as our object in cultivating these three core qualities during the first three sessions.
 We will then turn our attention to our own minds in session four and five to cultivate mindfulness.
 Focusing on our thoughts and emotions and in module five focussing on the natural stillness of our awareness.

 The last three sessions relate to the application of mindfulness, how by applying mindfulness we can gain insights into our world of experience and thereby improve the quality of our life.
 In Buddhism this is called vipashyana (vipassana in Pali) or insight practice.
 In each session we will begin with an explanation of the topic and how to practice the corresponding meditation.
 There will then be a guided meditation on this particular practice.
 Following the meditation there will be an opportunity to discuss and ask questions regarding the practice.
 Finally we will end with another meditation session.